Diethylstilbestrol: Medical uses

 DES was used at a dosage of 0.2 to 0.5 mg/day in menopausal hormone therapy.

 Interest in the use of DES to treat prostate cancer continues today.
 However, use of bioidentical parenteral estrogens like polyestradiol phosphate has been advocated in favor of oral synthetic estrogens like DES due to their much lower risk of cardiovascular toxicity.
 In addition to prostate cancer, some interest in the use of DES to treat breast cancer continues today as well.
 However, similarly to the case of prostate cancer, arguments have been made for the use of bioidentical estrogens like estradiol instead of DES for breast cancer.

-Oral DES at 0.25 to 0.5 mg/day is effective in the treatment of hot flashes in men undergoing androgen deprivation therapy for prostate cancer.
+Oral DES at 0.25 to 0.5 mg/day has been found effective in the treatment of hot flashes in men undergoing androgen deprivation therapy for prostate cancer.

-Although DES was used to support pregnancy, it was later found not to be effective for this use and to actually be harmful.

 Side effects

 At more than 1 mg/day, DES is associated with high rates of side effects including nausea, vomiting, abdominal discomfort, headache, and bloating (incidence of 15–50%).